lordmauve/adventurelib/doc/items.rst

     Returns ``None`` if the name didn't match any object in the bag.

+.. function:: bag.get_random()

+    Select and return one item from the bag at random, without removing it.

+.. function:: bag.take_random()

+    Remove and return one item from the bag at random.

 But Bags are also sets_ so they **inherit**  various methods for modifying and iterating over items in the Bag, most usefully: